Jada Pinkett Smith 'Had to Learn How to Woman Up' with Will's Ex: 'I Did a Lot of Work on Myself'

 Jada Pinkett Smith still had some growing up to do when she married Will Smith at the age of 26.

-On the latest episode of her new Facebook show Red Table Talk Wednesday, the actress, 46, opened up about how coparenting with Smith’s ex-wife Sheree Fletcher helped her become a better person.
+Following the first episode of her new Facebook show Red Table Talk, the actress, 46, went live on the series show page and opened up about how coparenting with Smith’s ex-wife Sheree Fletcher helped her become a better person.

 “You were so young too when you got into this,” Fletcher replied.